 Jon M. Stauffer

 Professor Stauffer has spent over two decades researching and working in the fields of engineering and business operations.
 His research focuses on the development of tailored solutions for service industries that experience high uncertainty in timing and magnitude of supply and demand.
 More specifically, his research optimizes the allocation of resources within the healthcare and humanitarian industries.
-His research has been published in Production and Operations Management.
+His research has been published in Production and Operations Management and the Journal of Operations Management.

 Before his academic career, Professor Stauffer was the Director of Strategy & Business Development at Control-Tec LLC, a start-up firm providing telematics and analytics solutions to transportation industries.
 He was also a manager in the Strategy & Operations practice of Deloitte Consulting LLC, where he led many teams in the implementation of lean manufacturing, supplier sourcing, warehouse management, and material flow methodologies.
 Prior to consulting, Professor Stauffer was a calibration engineer at DaimlerChrysler AG where he developed new diagnostic algorithms to reduce vehicle emissions and improve vehicle performance.